evennia/evennia/docs/1.0-dev/_sources/Components/Help-System.md.txt

 You should also supply the `help_category` class property if you can; this helps to group help entries together for people to more easily find them.
 See the `help` command in-game to see the default categories.
-If you don't specify the category, "General" is assumed.
+If you don't specify the category, `settings.COMMAND_DEFAULT_HELP_CATEGORY` (default is "General") is used.

 If you don't want your command to be picked up by the auto-help system at all (like if you want to write its docs manually using the info in the next section or you use a [cmdset](./Command-Sets) that